-Since the launch of Windows 8, we have came around many issues while using Windows Store.
-So far we’ve seen that different errors requires a different kind of treatment for the same error message.
+So far we’ve seen that different Windows Stre errors require a different kind of treatment for the same error message in Windows 10/8.
 We’ve discussed this point in many of our previous Windows Store error fix up articles.
-Now, today we came around another error code with same message Something happened and this app couldn’t be installed.
+Now, today we came across another error code with the same message Something happened and this app couldn’t be installed.

 Something happened this app couldn’t be installed.
 Please try again.
 Error code: 0x80070005